Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### global.profile.tsv
 ##### `global.profile.tsv` reports the most prominent features from [PTM-Shepherd](https://ptmshepherd.nesvilab.org/) analysis of mass shifts observed from FDR-filtered open search results.
-Each row corresponds to a different detected mass shift.
+Each row corresponds to a different detected mass shift, thus **not all PSMs will be represented in this table**.
 Please note that mass shifts are annotated based on UniMod mapping, thus they are not definitive chemical identities and should be used as a starting point along with localization and amino acid enrichment information.
 Unless otherwise indicated, values are summed from all datasets in the analysis.
 Column contents are listed below.

 **peak_apex** apex of the detected delta mass peak (in Da)